GilsonLabUCSD/APR/APR_User_Manual.md

 The number of extra anions added to mimic the buffer conditions.
 Also see anions.

 ### LIG \<an Amber-mask style string for residue selection> ###
 This option is for the users to indicate all the atoms that belong to the ligand.
-This information is needed for manipulating the initial coordinates of the ligand atoms in each umbrella sampling window when pulling the ligand out.
-Both residue names and residue sequence numbers using Amber mask style are acceptable (e.g. :MOL :5).
+This information is needed for manipulating the coordinates of the ligand atoms in each umbrella sampling window in order to pull the ligand out.
+Both residue names and residue sequence numbers with the Amber mask style are acceptable (e.g. :MOL :5).
-Selections of atoms are not supported for this option.
+Directly selecting atoms are currently not supported for this option.

 ### R1 \<an Amber-mask style string for atom selection> ###
 One of the three receptor atoms selected for imposing restraints.
 Examples are: :OCT@C1, :1@N2.

-R1, R2 and R3 (see below) should not lie in the same line, and they should locate at the relatively rigid regions of the receptor in order to maintain robust restraints.
+R1, R2 and R3 (see below) should not lie in the same line, and they should locate at relatively rigid regions of the receptor in order to maintain robust restraints.

 ### R2 \<an Amber-mask style string for atom selection> ###
 One of the three receptor atoms selected for imposing receptor restraints.
 Also see R1.